The Impact of Critique on LLM-Based Model Generation from Natural Language: The Case of Activity Diagrams: Introduction

 Despite the compelling advantages of models, text has to date remained the primary means of capturing complex procedures in industry.
 The persistence of text, despite its inherent limitations, stems from its flexibility, ease of writing, and familiarity -- whereas in most real-world settings, building and maintaining models by hand has been prohibitively expensive.

-To make the construction of complex models more practical, research has explored ways to automatically generate models from textual descriptions, preserving the simplicity of using natural language while reducing the cost of developing accurate and up-to-date models~~\cite{DBLP:conf/models/AroraSBZ16,DBLP:journals/tosem/AroraSNB19,DBLP:conf/re/FerrariAA24, DBLP:conf/refsq/Herwanto24, DBLP:conf/models/JahanHGRRRS24, DBLP:conf/models/YangCCMV24}.
-Early approaches to automating model generation from text use traditional natural language processing (NLP) pipelines, such as part-of-speech tagging, rule-based extraction, and syntactic parsing~\cite{DBLP:conf/models/AroraSBZ16,DBLP:journals/tosem/AroraSNB19}.
-More recently, large language models (LLMs) have been used for this purpose, drawing on their ability to capture semantic context, reason across extended passages, and generate coherent, structured outputs directly from natural-language prompts.

-By reducing reliance on manually crafted rules, LLMs make it possible to generate models from text in fewer phases and with greater adaptability to different writing styles and domains.
-Building on these strengths in contextual understanding and flexible generation, recent attempts at automated model generation have investigated prompting strategies ranging from zero-shot and few-shot to more sophisticated multi-step approaches~\cite{DBLP:conf/re/FerrariAA24, DBLP:conf/refsq/Herwanto24, DBLP:conf/models/JahanHGRRRS24, DBLP:conf/models/YangCCMV24}.
+Research has explored ways to automatically generate models from textual descriptions, preserving the simplicity of using natural language while reducing the cost of developing accurate and up-to-date models~\citep{DBLP:conf/models/AroraSBZ16,DBLP:journals/tosem/AroraSNB19,DBLP:conf/re/FerrariAA24, DBLP:conf/refsq/Herwanto24, DBLP:conf/models/JahanHGRRRS24, DBLP:conf/models/YangCCMV24, abscon}.
+Early approaches to automating model generation from text use traditional Natural Language Processing (NLP) pipelines, such as part-of-speech tagging, rule-based extraction, and syntactic parsing~\citep{DBLP:conf/models/AroraSBZ16,DBLP:journals/tosem/AroraSNB19}.
+More recently, Large Language Models (LLMs) have been used for this purpose, drawing on their ability to capture semantic context, reason across extended passages, and generate coherent, structured outputs directly from natural-language prompts.
+Recent attempts at model generation have investigated prompting strategies ranging from zero-shot and few-shot to more sophisticated multi-step approaches~\citep{DBLP:conf/re/FerrariAA24, DBLP:conf/refsq/Herwanto24, DBLP:conf/models/JahanHGRRRS24, DBLP:conf/models/YangCCMV24,abscon}.

-Advances in reasoning-capable LLMs now enable prompting paradigms in which outputs are generated, evaluated, and refined within an iterative cycle, commonly referred to as the \emph{critique–refine loop}~\cite{DBLP:conf/models/YangCCMV24}.
-In such approaches, an LLM produces an initial response, conducts a self-assessment to identify issues, and then uses the results to guide targeted revisions.
+Recent prompting paradigms begin with an initial model generation, followed by an iterative critique-refine loop in which the LLM assesses this initial draft, identifies issues, and revises it accordingly~\citep{DBLP:conf/models/YangCCMV24}.
 For model generation, the critique-refine loop must address two main types of issues: (1) the model may be structurally (syntactically) incorrect, violating well-formedness rules; and (2) the model may fail to semantically align with the textual description, meaning it does not accurately capture the intended content.